odow/LPWriter.jl/README.md

  - Quadratic objectives are unsupported
  - Only Integer (colcat = `:Int`), Binary (colcat = `:Bin`) and Continuous (colcat = `:Cont`) variables are supported.

+SOS are given by the Tuple `Tuple{Int, Vector{Int}, Vector{Float64}}`
+where the first index is either `1` (for SOS of type I) or `2` (for SOS of type II).
+The second index a list of the indices of the columns in the constraint matrix corresponding to the variables in the SOS set.
+The third index defines an ordering on the indices.